Hamza-NAYA/Hamza-NAYA/README.md

 - 👯 I’m looking to collaborate on **backend development projects using Java, Python, or other frameworks.
 Let's build something amazing together! 😊**

-- 🤝 I’m looking for help with **with advanced algorithms and microservices projects.**
+- 🤝 I’m looking for help **with advanced algorithms and microservices projects.**

 - ⚡ Fun fact **I originally pursued a career in science before transitioning to software development.
 Now, I find immense satisfaction in solving complex problems in the tech world.**